 Stock or Mutual Funds

-Remember that you can only transfer shares and get a deduction of their current value after you’ve held them for at least a year.
-If you donate assets that you’ve held for less than 12 months, then you can only deduct your original purchase price.
+Also keep in mind that you can only get a deduction for the current value of donated shares (as opposed to your cost basis) if you’ve held them for at least one year.
+If you donate assets you’ve held for less than 12 months, you can only deduct your original purchase price.

 Cars, Boats, or Airplanes